Mcfeenix/Health-Insurance-Campaigns-Analysis/README.md

   This campaign achieved **exceptional performance** despite having the **lowest number of impressions (170K)**.
 It recorded the **highest CTR (25%)**, generated **3,545 new customers**, maintained a **low cost per signup ($1)**, and achieved the **highest signup rate (8%)** among all campaigns.
 These results suggest highly effective messaging and targeting.

 - **Family Coverage Plan**
   This campaign recorded no click-through rate (CTR), indicating a possible delivery or data tracking issue.
-The lack of engagement resulted in zero customer signups.
+The lack of engagement resulted in few customer signups.
 Further investigation is recommended to confirm whether the campaign was properly deployed or if there were data collection errors.

 - **Golden Years Security**
   This campaign underperformed across all key metrics, with **low impressions**, **low CTR**, **few customer signups**, and the **highest cost per signup**.
 Further analysis could help determine whether the issue stemmed from poor audience targeting or ineffective content.